 Like in the following screenshot, now you’ll get all the unique text data or names only.

-7. Excel Formula to Find Duplicates in One Column Based on Condition
+7. Creating an Excel Formula to Find Duplicates in One Column Based on Condition

 We can also insert a condition and find out the duplicates accordingly for the values lying in a column.
 In the picture below, we have an additional column now that represents the departments for all employees in an organization.